 Some sensory effects, such as increased noise, vibration, dust, and vehicular smells, would occur in the immediate corridor of the proposed widened and realigned SC 41, as discussed in Section 4.1.
 However, in Park West, these effects would be more impactful due to the relatively short distance between the proposed Alternative 7A alignment and existing buildings.
 Increased sensory effects would occur in Park West with implementation of Alternative 7A, which would result in a new five-lane roadway through the western portion of the community that is expected to sustain an increased volume of traffic compared with current conditions.
 Overall, these effects are expected to be minor, as they would impact limited portions of the community.
+The implementation of the Compromise Alternative would benefit the flow of traffic with the addition of a third lane.
+Overall, the Compromise Alternative would have minimal sensory impacts in Park West.

-Alternative 7A would affect seven developed or undeveloped individual parcels within three townhouse neighborhoods along Park West Boulevard: together in their entirety these parcels total 0.6 acre.
+Alternative 7A would affect seven developed or undeveloped individual parcels within three townhouse neighborhoods along Park West Boulevard; together in their entirety these parcels total 0.6 acre.
 The proposed ROW would come within 14 to 60 feet of the structures.
 Generally, these complexes and their associated parcels are either set back from the current roadways or are currently surrounded by vegetative buffers that tend to make effects from nearby roadways more minimal.
 Alternative 7A would result in the removal of some tall vegetation that currently buffers the affected parcels within these complexes and would be constructed within relatively close proximity to these residential properties.
 Together, the affected areas of these parcels total 0.01 acre.